Voting in Parliament

 Description

-In Australian Parliament House, the clocks show when a division – a formal vote – is about to happen.
-A red light flashes when a vote is to occur in the Senate and a green light flashes to indicate a vote in the House of Representatives.
+In Australian Parliament House, the clocks show when a division a formal vote – is about to happen.
+A red light between the 7 and 8 on the clock face flashes when a vote is to occur in the Senate.
+A green light between the 4 and 5 flashes to indicate a vote in the House of Representatives.

 When a decision needs to be made in either the Senate or House of Representatives, it is first put to a vote ‘on the voices'.
 Most decisions of the Parliament are made this way.
 This is a spoken vote with no record taken of individual votes.